Gluten Free Spumoni Cookies

 Spumoni is a funny name for an interesting combination of flavors.
 DeLuca’s Restaurant in Lansing was the only place I knew that offered this ice cream made of three unique flavors.
 I always wanted to try this blend of chocolate, cherry and pistachio ice cream.
 Somehow, I never got around to ordering it.

-Between Christmas gifts and my February American Gluten Free box, I had a collection of pistachios, dried cherries and bittersweet chocolate chips.
+I had a collection of pistachios, dried cherries and bittersweet chocolate chips in my kitchen.
 Since it’s cold here in Michigan, I wasn’t up to making my own spumoni ice cream.
 However, I imagined these ingredients would make for an amazing cookie.
 The blend of saltiness of the pistachios along with the sweetness of the chocolate makes for a blend of flavors that won’t soon be forgotten.

 Therefore, Gluten Free Spumoni Cookies were born!